Dev-Sites/pixijs/v4-Gotchas.md

 <meta name="apple-mobile-web-app-capable" content="yes">
 ```

-or this one by @Exca, for android devices with big screens:
+This one by @Exca, for android devices with big screens:

 ```html
 <meta name="viewport" content="width=device-width, target-densitydpi=device-dpi, maximum-scale=1.0, user-scalable=no">